quicwg/ops-drafts/draft-ietf-quic-applicability.md

 any clients are behind a NAT or could be.
 A non-zero-length connection ID is also strongly recommended when migration is supported.

-Currently QUIC only supports failover cases.
-Only one "path" can be used at a time; and only when the new path is validated, all traffic can be switched over to that new path.
-Path validation means that the remote endpoint is required to validate the new path before use in order to avoid address spoofing attacks.
+Currently QUIC only supports the use of a single network path at a time, which enables failover use cases.
+Path validation is required so that endpoints validate paths before use to avoid address spoofing attacks.
 Path validation takes at least one RTT and congestion control will also be reset after path migration.
 Therefore migration usually has a performance impact.

 QUIC probing packets, which can be sent on multiple paths at once, are used to perform address validation as well as measure path characteristics as input